kevin-toles/tpm-job-finder-poc/e2e_tests/README.md

 ## Conventions
 - Use clear, scenario-based test names.
 - Document any special setup, environment variables, or dependencies in this README.

+---

+## SecureStorage Integration

+All file, metadata, and log operations in E2E tests use SecureStorage for reliability and security.

+_Last updated: September 8, 2025_